cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/tables/TableBuilderAbstract.rst

 setTable
 ^^^^^^^^

-.. java:method:: protected TableBuilderAbstract<T> setTable(Table table)
+.. java:method:: protected final TableBuilderAbstract<T> setTable(Table table)
    :outertype: TableBuilderAbstract

    Sets the \ :java:ref:`Table`\  used to build the table with Cloudlet Data.
 The default table builder is \ :java:ref:`TextTable`\ .